LDARBY/Xojo-Xanadu/README.md

 - The Contacts Page will show how the interface works.
 - The Other Page will show an on screen keypad and the HTMLViewerControl.

 We'll be blogging about Xanadu.
-Go to https://campsoftware.com and enter your email in the upper left corner so you can receive our blog posts in via email.
+Sign up to receive our blog posts in your email: http://campsoftware.com/contact/

 # Why Xanadu?